kanisterio/kanister/docs/tutorial.rst

     ----     ------    ----  ----                 -------
     Normal   Added      4m   Kanister Controller  Added blueprint time-log-bp

-Whenever we create a blueprint resource, it goes through a `validating webhook <https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook>`_ controller that does some basic checks on the resource.
-The things that are checked can be found by referring to :ref:`kanctlvalidate` document.
+When a blueprint resource is created, it goes through a `validating webhook <https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook>`_ controller that validates the resource.
+Refer to :ref:`this<kanctlvalidate>` documentation for more details.

 The next CustomResource we'll deploy is an ActionSet.
 An ActionSet is created each time you want to execute any Kanister actions.
 The ActionSet contains all